 You will need to make sure the equipment here is ready for use and in good working order.
-We’ve invested a lot into new shiny equipment – and we’d like you to help keep it that way – because vets (as you already know) generally suck at this.

 You will be responsible for managing stock.
-As a small practice, we don’t want to hoard unnecessarily, but we need to make sure that we are never stuck because we have run out of medicine or vital tool.
+As a small practice, we don’t want to hoard unnecessarily, but we need to make sure that we are never stuck because we have run out of a medicine or vital tool.